Having family rituals and traditions is a great way to get into the spirit of Christmas. So what are your family’s festive traditions for Christmas?

-The fake tree has gone up, the turkey has been ordered, or maybe the Christmas brunch has been booked, and the usual tussle over who gets to kick off the advent calendar has been had (me – 1, kids – 0).
+It may not be snowing outside and Santa may be held up a little so a glimpse of the man in red is less likely (he’ll still come on Christmas day though right?).
+The fake Christmas tree has gone up, the turkey has been ordered, or maybe the Christmas brunch has been booked, and the usual tussle over who gets to kick off the advent calendar has been had (me: 1, kids: 0).
 It’s beginning to feel a lot like Christmas.
 Except it isn’t.

 Is it because we don’t have an Elf on the Shelf?
 Is it because this year the lights went on the tree with less fuss (more alcohol) and we missed out on our annual argument on the art of fairy-light-to-fir application?
 Or is it because we’re going out for a roast in the roasting heat this year instead of home for the holidays?

-Well, it’s a bit of all of the above but generally it’s just that our household is still young enough to believe in Santa (can’t bring myself to tell my husband), and old enough to believe in something more.
+Well, it’s a bit of all of the above but generally, it’s just that our household is still young enough to believe in Santa (can’t bring myself to tell my husband), and old enough to believe in something more.
 I guess I’d call it a lack of traditions.
-And I’d like to introduce some before a major Amazon spend up each November and a frenzied ripping of paper in December becomes the benchmark for comfort and joy.
+And I’d like to introduce some before a major shopping spree followed by a frenzied ripping of paper in December becomes the benchmark for comfort and joy.

 So what to pick?
 Creating a tradition for your family doesn’t carry weight so much for the act that it is, but for its repetition.
 That is, there is no right or wrong, best or worst, big or small.
 It seems to be just a case of what appeals to your family and what you can maintain.
 If you want to introduce some fun and memorable customs, the trick to making them stick is to rinse and repeat.
 Our family is going to try the ones below (it just doesn’t know it yet).
 And again next year.
 And the year after that….